lyuxinxx/CS110_Shooting_Game/README.md

 ***

 ## Tasks and Responsibilities
-* You must outline the team member roles and who was responsible for each class/method, both individual and collaborative.

 ### Software Lead - Runzhuo Chi

 Worked as integration specialist by helping organize the code for the main game into the proper format, which allowed all portions of the code to be run from a single file.
 Work very closely with the back end to develop the classes functionality, as well as establish the win- and fail-states for the main game.
 She also lead the implementation of the ‘sprite’ and ‘group’ classes of pygame into the back end code.